 |Quality||Size||Filesize / MB||32GB||64GB||128GB||256GB|

-What RAW file format does the Nikon D3400 use?
-It uses Nikon’s NEF file format (file extension of .nef).
+When shooting in RAW image format, the Nikon D3400 uses Nikon’s NEF file format (file extension of .nef).
 It’s widely compatible with RAW processing apps, but it is a proprietary RAW format.

 Nikon D3400 Accessories